mcnik/mcnik.github.io/_posts/2025-11-27-spidermenace.md

 [^4]: It is unoriginal to point out the lack of memorable villains in the MCU but you can really see the difference when you look at Goblin and Doc Ock with anyone else.
 Only Keaton's Vulture comes close.
 While Dafoe and Molina dive in to these roles with relish, credit is also due to Raimi for striking the right tone which allows them to create something Shakespearan.

 [^5]: The third film is messy.
 Too many villains, too many subplots.
+Focusing on Sandman, as Raimi claims he wanted to do would have been cleaner, better.

 [^6]: "Karmanye vadhikaraste ma phaleshu kadachana" is a famous verse from the Hindu religious text Bhagavad Gita (Chapter 2, Verse 47) that literally translates to: "You have the right to action, but never to the fruits of your actions".
 Virtue is habit, not achievement.

-[^7]: One must imagine Sisyphus making the choice to be happy.

-[^8]: You could also read the trilogy as the child Peter looking for a father figure.
+[^7]: You could also read the trilogy as the child Peter looking for a father figure.
 He starts off by wrongly rejecting one in Uncle Ben and rightly rejecting a false one in Norman.
 He thinks he found one in Otto but by the end of the film he has lost him.
 Finally, he realizes he needs to grow up and be a man now.
 You might also argue that he does this by successfully combining his basic id, his rational ego, and the superego.

-[^9]: In the first movie, Peter says, "I had to beat an old lady with a stick to get these cranberries."
+[^8]: In the first movie, Peter says, "I had to beat an old lady with a stick to get these cranberries."
 They told us right there that he was going to break bad.

+[^9]: One must imagine Sisyphus making the choice to be happy.

 [^10]: I am not an avid comic reader but I have read some Spider-Man storylines that also reflect these themes.
 I have borrowed some of their names for my section headings.
-They are, in no particular order: Spider-Man No More, If This Be My Destiny, Kraven's Last Hunt, Life Story, The Night Gwen Stacy Died, Coming Home, Back in Black, Ultimate Spider-Man: Power and Responsibility, and The Gauntlet which runs across 24 issues with different creative teams.
+They are, in no particular order: Spider-Man No More, If This Be My Destiny, Kraven's Last Hunt, Life Story, The Night Gwen Stacy Died, Coming Home, Back in Black, The Kid Who Collects Spider-Man, Ultimate Spider-Man: Power and Responsibility, and The Gauntlet which runs across 24 issues with different creative teams.